About Peptide Array

 High-throughput peptide array synthesis offers an ideal solution for investigating protein to protein or protein to drug interactions.
 Screening peptides for potentially active compounds using peptide arrays is a convenient method for applications such as drug development.
 Based on your proteins of interest, Bio-Synthesis can design an appropriate peptide library and provide a custom peptide microarray for high-throughput screening.

 Depending on the purpose of the screening, different array formats can be generated.
 Peptide synthesis is performed by automated instrumentation, and individual coupling reactions are followed by monitoring the fluorescence absorption of the Fmoc protecting group, as well as the colorimetric staining of the free amine on the spots.
 After the final cycle, peptides can be acetylated at the N-terminal and then side chain deprotected.
-The fidelity of the peptide synthesis is monitored by synthesis of a standard control peptide that is probed with a known antibody.
+The fidelity of the peptide synthesis is monitored by synthesizing a standard control peptide probed with a known antibody.
 Control peptides are synthesized and analyzed for purity by mass spectroscopy and HPLC.
-Peptides can be placed unbound on a plate, or in individual tubes, or printed on glass membrane, or attached to beads for Luminex assay applications.
+Peptides can be placed unbound on a plate, in individual tubes or attached to beads for Luminex assay applications.

 Design your custom peptide array for a simple approach to mapping epitopes or other binding areas by a set of overlapping peptides from any protein sequence.

 Substitution analysis of a peptide reveals critical amino acids or possible improvement of binding by amino acid exchanges.
 The standard peptide array for substitution analysis would be carried out by systematic substitution of the peptide amino acids by all natural amino acids.
 The use of other building blocks such as D-amino acids, unnatural amino acids, and other organic compounds is possible.

 - Truncation Analysis